scastiel/book-pr/manuscript.md

 ## Anticipate any comment you could receive {-}

-When looking at your code, imagine what questions, suggestions, criticism you could receive.
-Either anticipate them by indicating the reviewers you thought about it and made a informed choice, or fix your code to make it more clear.
+When looking at your code, imagine what questions, suggestions, and criticism you could receive.
+Either anticipate them by indicating the reviewers you thought about it and made an informed choice, or fix your code to make it more clear.

 Here is a concrete example.
 You see a piece of code and think “I chose to use a `for` loop while in the rest of the app we prefer using `.map`”.
 Here is what can happen next: